Bodhidharma Meditates in Cave

 Shaolin Stupa of Shaolin CommunicationsShaolin Zen was created in 1984 when Zhen Shen-Lang began teaching Shaolin Gongfu in Brentwood, California.
 Originally, Shen-Lang referred to his religion as Shaolin Chan.
 After years of explaining that Chan was the Chinese word for Zen, he decided to refer to his religion as Shaolin Zen.

-In 1994 Master Zhen drafted his nonprofit bylaws for Shaolin Zen.
-Over the next year while teaching Shaolin Gongfu and Yang Taijiquan in Utah, Master Zhen realized that forming a new Buddhist religion in Utah would be an unreasonable task and would prevent too many Mormons from being able to attend his classes.
+In 1994 Buddha Zhen drafted his nonprofit bylaws for Shaolin Zen.
+Over the next year while teaching Shaolin Gongfu and Yang Taijiquan in Utah, Buddha Zhen realized that forming a new Buddhist religion in Utah would be an unreasonable task and would prevent too many Mormons from being able to attend his classes.
 (The Mormons were already boycotting him publicly and sending letters to his employers to sever contracts with him.)

 This left Shaolin Zen as an oasis between the nondenominational Tai Chi Youth and the traditional Buddhist Gongfu of Shaolin Chi Mantis.
-Many people wanted to learn Master Zhen's "California Buddhism," without having to take his Tai Chi or Kung Fu classes.
+Many people wanted to learn Buddha Zhen's "California Buddhism," without having to take his Tai Chi or Kung Fu classes.
 So Sunday mornings in the park became Shaolin Zen Sangha meetings.

 From this genesis, Shaolin Zen has continued to evolve into its own spiritual identity, an American Sect of Chan Buddhism.